Bill Text: CA SB966 | 2023-2024 | Regular Session | Amended

 (4) Other services as the department may define in regulation.

-(q) “Pharmacy benefit manager” means a person, business, or other entity that, either directly or indirectly, manages the prescription drug coverage, including, but not limited to, the following: clinical or other formulary or preferred drug list development or management; the processing and payment of claims for prescription drugs, the negotiation or administration of rebates, discounts, payment differentials, or other incentives; for the inclusion of particular prescription drugs in a particular category or to promote the purchase of particular prescription drugs; the performance of drug utilization review; the processing of drug prior authorization requests; the adjudication of appeals or grievances related to prescription drug coverage; contracting with pharmacies; and controlling the cost of covered prescription drugs.
+(r) “Pharmacy benefit manager” means a person, business, or other entity that, either directly or indirectly, manages the prescription drug coverage, including, but not limited to, the following: clinical or other formulary or preferred drug list development or management; the processing and payment of claims for prescription drugs, drugs; the negotiation or administration of rebates, discounts, payment differentials, or other incentives; for the inclusion of particular prescription drugs in a particular category or to promote the purchase of particular prescription drugs; the performance of drug utilization review; the processing of drug prior authorization requests; the adjudication of appeals or grievances related to prescription drug coverage; contracting with pharmacies; and controlling the cost of covered prescription drugs.
 “Pharmacy benefit manager” does not include either of the following:

-(1) A health care service plan that is part of a fully integrated delivery system in which enrollees primarily use pharmacies that are entirely owned and operated by the health care service plan, and the plan’s enrollees may use any pharmacy in the health care service plan’s network that has the ability to dispense the medication or provide the services.
+(1) A health care service plan that is part of a fully integrated delivery system in which enrollees primarily use pharmacies that are entirely owned and operated by the health care service plan, and the health care service plan’s enrollees may use any pharmacy in the health care service plan’s network that has the ability to dispense the medication or provide the services.

-(2) A contract authorized by Section 4600.2 of the Labor Code.
+(2) An entity providing services pursuant to a contract authorized by Section 4600.2 of the Labor Code.

-(r) “Pharmacy services administration organization” means an entity that provides contracting and other administrative services relating to prescription drug benefits to pharmacies.
+(s) “Pharmacy services administration organization” means an entity that provides contracting and other administrative services relating to prescription drug benefits to pharmacies.

-(s) “Rebate” means a formulary discount or remuneration attributable to the use of prescription drugs that is paid by a manufacturer or third party, directly or indirectly, to a pharmacy benefit manager after a claim has been adjudicated at a pharmacy.
+(t) “Rebate” means a formulary discount or remuneration attributable to the use of prescription drugs that is paid by a manufacturer or third party, directly or indirectly, to a pharmacy benefit manager after a claim has been adjudicated at a pharmacy.
 “Rebate” does not include a fee, including a bona fide service fee or administrative fee, that is not a formulary discount or remuneration.

 (u) “Spread pricing” means the model of prescription drug pricing in which a pharmacy benefit manager charges a health care service plan or health insurer a contracted price for prescription drugs, and the contracted price for the prescription drugs differs from the amount the pharmacy benefit manager directly or indirectly pays the pharmacist or pharmacy.